asimwe1/rust_chatapp/site/guide/9-configuration.md

 `Rocket.toml`, relative paths are interpreted as being relative to the source file's directory.

 ! warning: Rocket's built-in TLS implements only TLS 1.2 and 1.3.
-As such, it may not be suitable for production use.
+It may not be suitable for production use.

 ### Workers